codeforcroatia/imamopravoznati-theme/README.md

 To install::

-  ./script/plugin install git://github.com/mysociety/chiediamo-theme.git
+  ./script/plugin install git://github.com/codeforcroatia/imamopravoznati-theme.git

 Look in the lib/ folder of the plugin to see how the overrides happen.

 Note that the `install.rb` plugin point sets up a symlink to include local resource files within the Rails `public/` directory.

+Based on [tuderechoasaber-theme](https://github.com/civio/tuderechoasaber-theme) for Alaveteli v0.12 - Copyright (c) 2011 David Cabo
-Copyright (c) 2011 mySociety, released under the MIT license
+Based on [dirittodisapere-theme](https://github.com/mysociety/dirittodisapere-theme) for Alaveteli v0.20 - Copyright (c) 2011 mySociety, released under the MIT license